 This is called cohesion. (the intermolecular attraction between like-molecules)

-Water really is
+Water really is amazing!

 Some insects use surface tension to stay afloat!
 They are lightweight enough so they don’t disrupt cohesion.
 (Larger animals incorporate other adaptations to help them stay on top of the water surface)